abe71/ms-sidewinder-ch-pt-pp/README.md

 ## setup

 ### vJoy
-configure vjoy 1 to 8 with at least the 4 first axises, 2 POVs and 32 buttons.
+configure vjoy 1 to 8 with at least the 4 first axises, 4 POVs (continous) and 32 buttons.
 The number of axises or buttons must differ for joystick gremlin to work, so I use 33 buttons for vjoy 2, 34 buttons for vjoy3 etc. The map itself ignores these extraneous buttons, they are there just for joystick gremlin to recognize them as different devices.

 ### HidHide
 I use hidHide: